rohanraj96/Project3-AdvancedLaneLines/writeup.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Then I applied an ROI mask to the image to eliminate clutter in the image and made a histogram like so:
+Then I made a histogram like so:

 [Histogram](./report_imgs/histogram.png)